zdw/ledgercalc/readme.md

 Accounts containing spaces/regex must be put in double quotes.

+To filter transactions by payee, append two spaces and then payee to account name, like this:

+    "Income:Wages  Acme, Inc." account2 +

 Variables are prefixed with `$`, and are assigned like this:

     $taxrate 0.091 =